synfynal/woocommerce-connector-docs/Source Files/articles/synchronize-webstore-item-mapping.md

 When you perform a webstore item mapping synchronization, the WooCommerce Connector performs the following tasks:

 - Synchronizes your webstore product record with a Business Central regular item.
 Each product variation is synchronized with a separate regular item.
-- For each regular item, populates the <b>Webstore ID</b>, but leaves the <b>Webstore Variant ID</b> blank.
-The next time item variants are synchronized the WooCommerce Connector automatically populates the <b>Webstore ID</b> and <b>Webstore Variant ID</b> with values from your webstore.
+- For each regular item, populates the <b>Webstore ID</b>.
+The next time item variants are synchronized the WooCommerce Connector automatically populates the <b>Webstore ID</b> with values from your webstore.

 ## To manually synchronize webstore item mapping